How one stay-at-home mother found inspiration at the kitchen sink

 Like many other women, I faced a choice: put my career on hold to raise my child, or to try to juggle both career and childcare?
 Some women do not even have a choice, but I did, and after some deliberation I decided to be a stay-at-home mom.
 I figured I’d be out of the workforce for about five years, until our firstborn started school, at which point I would reenter (I assumed) with ease.
 That might have been the case, but I’ll never know because his little sister was born two years after him and then, surprisingly, our family grew exponentially over the next decade, culminating in a total of five children.
 That’s a lot of kids.
 I know.

 The five-year hiatus that I had imagined morphed into nearly twenty years of stay-at-home motherhood.
 During that time, I was extremely busy with the tasks of raising children and running a household.
 For a few years I homeschooled our children, and other years I was a frequent volunteer at their school.
-Always, though, I was filling various roles: child carer, chauffeur, social coordinator, scheduler, cook, cleaner, errand runner, and of course, Daydreaming Dishwasher Extraordinaire.
+Always, though, I was filling various roles: caretaker, chauffeur, social coordinator, scheduler, cook, cleaner, errand runner, and of course, Daydreaming Dishwasher Extraordinaire.

 As busy as being a SAHM made me, I still craved an outlet for my creativity.
 I missed using my brain on a deeper level and I especially missed writing.